Updated: Mar 3

 Continuous Feedback Based on Incremental Releases

 The iterative and incremental models of Agile help reduce the overall time between specifying requirements and releasing an incremental, tested version to the customer.
-This ensures that the team receives fast and continuous feedback about the quality of their deliveries each rather than get the same feedback after months or even years as in traditional software development.
+This ensures that the team receives fast and continuous feedback about the quality of their deliveries rather than getting the same feedback after months or even years as in traditional software development.

 Fewer Code Changes Between Fixes

-Testing Is an Integral Part of the Process and Can't Be Ignored
+Testing Is an Integral Part of the Process and Can't Be Ignored.